apache/mesos/docs/configuration.md

   </thead>
 <tr>
   <td>
-    --max_executors_per_slave=VALUE
+    --max_executors_per_agent=VALUE
   </td>
   <td>
-Maximum number of executors allowed per slave.
-The network monitoring/isolation technique imposes an implicit resource acquisition on each executor (# ephemeral ports), as a result one can only run a certain number of executors on each slave.
+Maximum number of executors allowed per agent.
+The network monitoring/isolation technique imposes an implicit resource acquisition on each executor (# ephemeral ports), as a result one can only run a certain number of executors on each agent.
   </td>
 </tr>
 </table>

-## Slave Options
+## Agent Options

 *Required Flags*